pgorod/pgorod.github.io/_posts/2017-06-24-Git-rebase-atomic.md

 rm -R TempRepo
 {% endhighlight %}

-This is for Linux but it works great in Windows if you install the Git Bash from Microsoft.
+This is for Linux but it works great in Windows 10 if you install the Linux Bash Shell from Microsoft.